Morse Quasiflats II: Introduction

+The assumptions here are not intended to be optimal -- we only present a relatively simple case to illustrate the idea.
+We expect that the rigidity assertion in Corollary~\ref{cor_qi_classification_intro} holds in greater generality, see Remark~\ref{rmk_graph_product}.

+We end this section with a few more natural speculations.
+The following is an analog of Theorem~\ref{thm:cube Morse lemma} and Theorem~\ref{thm:morse lemma} for Coxeter groups.

-We conjecture that the above discussion holds true in the context of Davis complexes of Coxeter groups, which is another instance where there are plenty of interesting Morse quasiflats. \begin{conjecture} Morse quasiflats in the Davis complexes of Coxeter groups are at finite Hausdorff distance from a union of $\cat(0)$ orthants in the sense of Theorem~\ref{thm:cube Morse lemma}.
+\begin{conjecture} Morse quasiflats in the Davis complexes of Coxeter groups are at finite Hausdorff distance from a union of $\cat(0)$ orthants in the sense of Theorem~\ref{thm:cube Morse lemma}.
 Moreover, Theorem~\ref{thm:morse lemma} holds when $X$ and $Y$ are the Davis complexes of some Coxeter groups. \end{conjecture}